awsdocs/aws-iot-docs/developerguide/register-CA-cert.md

    This command returns the *certificateId*, if successful\.

-1. At this point, the CA certificate has been registered with AWS IoT, but is not active\.
-The CA certificate must be active before you can register any client certificates that are signed by it\.
+1. At this point, the CA certificate has been registered with AWS IoT but is not active\.
+The CA certificate must be active before you can register any client certificates it has signed\.

    This step activates the CA certificate\.

-   Use the [https://awscli.amazonaws.com/v2/documentation/api/latest/reference/iot/update-certificate.html](https://awscli.amazonaws.com/v2/documentation/api/latest/reference/iot/update-certificate.html) CLI command to activate the CA certificate:
+   To activate the CA certificate, use the update\-certificate command as follows\.
+For more information, see [update\-certificate](https://awscli.amazonaws.com/v2/documentation/api/latest/reference/iot/update-certificate.html) in the *AWS CLI Command Reference*\.

    ```
    aws iot update-ca-certificate \